 The ICSI Regional Conference is the 6th bi-annual meeting of the Interpersonal Communication and Social Interaction Division of ECREA, the European Communication Research and Education Association.
 This year’s conference is hosted by Tilburg University, Department of Communication and Cognition, will be held in Tilburg, the Netherlands.

-The registration for the conference is now open.
+You can still register for the early bird fee (until September 21).
 You can register for the conference here.

 In the tab Venue & Location, you can find information about the conference locations, hotels, transportation, and accomodation.
 We also included a map with all relevant locations.

 We are proud to announce our keynote speakers for the ICSI regional conference.

 - Jeffrey Treem, associate professor of Communication Studies, Organizational Communication & Technology Group, University of Texas at Austin. http://jeffreytreem.com/